fabric-testbed/UserInformationService/README.md

     - Vouch Proxy
     - Postgres

+The nginx container offers /login and /logout entrypoints to facilitate redirecting to CILogon while testing without a portal.

 ## Testing components

 If you don't want to use docker compose, you can start individual Dockers (for postgres and api server) as follows to help test: